 - General Relationship between Factor Cost and Market Price: Factor Cost + Indirect Tax – Subsidies = Market Price.

-- Relationship between Factor Cost and Basic Price: Factor cost + production tax – production subsidies = Basic prices.
+- The relationship between Factor Cost and Basic Price: Factor cost + production tax – production subsidies = Basic prices.

-- Relationship between Basic Price and Market Price: Basic Price + Product tax – Product Subsidy = Market Price.
+- The relationship between Basic Price and Market Price: Basic Price + Product tax – Product Subsidy = Market Price.

 - Note: Thus, it is clear that market price includes both product tax as well as production tax while excludes both product and production subsidies.